Want to know more?

 Hours of work will depend on the sector of butchery you are working in.
-You can be on your feet all day, which can be tiring but rewarding.
+You may be on your feet all day, which can be tiring but rewarding.

-Abattoirs have a very early start, usually close at weekends, and recruit trainees over 18 years of age.
+Abattoirs have a very early start, but usually close at weekends and recruit trainees over 18 years of age.

-Catering butchers usually work on a shift system, supplying restaurants, hotels, public houses, schools and hospitals.
+Catering butchers usually work a shift system, supplying restaurants, hotels, public houses, schools and hospitals.